This blog was first published in 2020 and updated on December 8, 2021.

 - Discounted Cash Flow or DCF

-Financial modeling simulates the financial performance of an asset over 3–10 years.
-Often, the end game is to provide valuation for a financial asset’s worth.
-The information enables decision makers to buy, sell, expand, merge assets or to take any other course of action.
+Financial modeling simulates the financial performance of an asset over three to ten years.
+The information enables decision makers to buy, sell, expand, merge assets, or take any other course of action.
+Often, the end game is to provide a valuation for a financial asset’s worth.

 - Assumptions and drivers